Australopithecus: Technology

 It is debated if the Australopithecus hand was anatomically capable of producing stone tools.
-A. garhi was associated with large mammal bones bearing evidence of processing by stone tools may indicate australopithecine tool production.
+A. garhi was associated with large mammal bones bearing evidence of processing by stone tools, which may indicate australopithecine tool production.
 Stone tools dating to roughly the same time as A. garhi (about 2.6 mya) were later discovered at the nearby Gona and Ledi-Geraru sites, but the appearance of Homo at Ledi-Geraru (LD 350-1) casts doubt on australopithecine authorship.

 In 2010, cut marks dating to 3.4 mya on a bovid leg were found at the Dikaka site, which were at first attributed to butchery by A. afarensis, but because the fossil came from a sandstone unit (and were modified by abrasive sand and gravel particles during the fossilisation process), the attribution to butchery is dubious.

 In 2015, the Lomekwi culture was discovered at Lake Turkana dating to 3.3 mya, possibly attributable to Kenyanthropus or A. deyiremeda.